aardappel/lobster/docs/source/implementation.md

 Compiling Lobster code to WebAssembly
 -------------------------------------
+Note: this is about generating wasm code form lobster bytecode directly.
+If you just want to build the bytecode interpreter for wasm, see the "WebAssembly / Emscripten" section above.

-Similarly to compiling to C++, with `--wasm` the compiler with generate a `.wasm` file.
+Similarly to compiling to C++, with `--wasm` the compiler with generate a `.wasm` file, e.g. `bin/lobster samples/pythtree.lobster`

 This is not a WebAssembly module ready to be run however, it is the wasm equivalent of a `.o` file that still needs to be linked against the rest of the Lobster runtime, much like in the C++ case.

-To do so, we first build the runtime with the Emscripten toolchain as usual, then perform the final link with our generated file.
-Binaryen takes care of further optimisation of our generated code with the runtime.

-(more details to follow).
+The file is currently hard-coded to be written to `dev/emscripten/compiled_lobster_wasm.o` such that it can automatically be picked up by the buildfiles there.

+To compile the project and link in the `.o` we just generated, we build similarly to described in the `WebAssembly / Emscripten` section above, except we use a special make target to indicate it should link in our compiled code as the main program instead of the default:
+`make -j8 lobster_wasmout`.

+Don't forget to place needed files in the `assets` dir as described above.
+You can even place an `lpak` file there (which currently will contain bytecode, which will be unused).

+You now run this much descrived above.

+If you're interested in the details of how Lobster is translated to wasm, or how you can generate wasm yourself, read more [here](implementation_wasm.html).

 Extending Lobster
 -----------------